DHTMLX/docs-suite/docs/calendar/customization.md

 **Related sample**: [Calendar.
 Custom styles for selected date](https://snippet.dhtmlx.com/9u0ix3na)

-You can apply custom styling to dates selected in a calender as well as to [date ranges](calendar/operating_calendar.md#linking-two-calendars).
+You can apply custom styling to dates selected in a calendar as well as to [date ranges](/calendar/operating_calendar/#linking-two-calendars).
 There are system styles you need to change for this purpose:

 ~~~html
 <style>